AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ## How [!UICONTROL Low-Traffic] works

 * Adobe Analytics uses two thresholds to determine which unique values are displayed in reports each month: A **[!UICONTROL low threshod]** and a **[!UICONTROL high threshold]**.
 These thresholds may be adjusted by Adobe from time to time.
-The current thresholds are:
+The current threshold limits are:
   * **[!UICONTROL low threshod]**: >500,000 unique values during the month.
   * **[!UICONTROL high threshold]**: >1,000,000 unique values during the month.
 * Reporting is not affected if the variable does not reach the low threshold in a given month.